 I offer this advice to everyone who wants to live fully the promises of the New Covenant: remember the price of the New Covenant by meditating often on the Passion of Christ!

-In order for God to redeem us and wash away our sins and baptize us in the Name of Jesus Christ filling us with His Holy Spirit, Jesus had to die a horrible, agonizing death on the Cross.
+In order for God to redeem us and wash away our sins and fill us with His Holy Spirit in Baptism, Jesus had to die a horrible, agonizing death on the Cross.
 Friends of Christ, don’t take the Cross or the Sacrifice of Our Lord Jesus for granted.
 For us to say ‘I am saved!’ without considering the price of that salvation is, in my humble opinion, unloving, unwise and even pretentious.